-The "Assignment" section of the dashboard displays a list of all the assets that have been assigned to you. - 3) In the list of assets, click the name of the asset you wish to approve.
-WebCenter Sites opens a tab displaying the asset's Inspect view. - If the asset is not currently assigned to you: - 1) In the Search field, enter search criteria identifying the asset and click the magnifying glass () button.
+The "Assignment" section of the dashboard displays a list of all the assets - The "Assignment" section of the dashboard displays a list of all the assets that have been assigned to you. - 3) In the list of assets, click the name of the asset you wish to approve.
+WebCenter Sites opens a tab displaying the asset's Inspect view. - If the asset is not currently assigned to you: - 1) In the Search field, enter search criteria identifying the asset and click the magnifying glass ( ) button.